-34 Section 88 (Systems of earthing)
+35 Section 88 (Systems of earthing)

-(3) The person must test to confirm the electrical installation is safe to connect to the source of electricity supply before connecting the installation to a source of electricity supply.
+- (b) switching off and on a circuit-breaker installed as a service line disconnector. - (3) The person must test to confirm the electrical installation is safe to connect to the source of electricity supply before connecting the installation to a source of electricity supply.